All Products

 Procedure

-1. Navigate to the backup list
+1. Go to the backup list

-2. Start the download task
+2. Start a download task

-3. Configure the parameters for the instance backup download
+3. Configure instance backup download parameters

-2. In the Download Instance and Database/Table step, keep the default setting (Instance Download) and click Next.
+2. In the Download Instance and Database/Table step, keep the default setting (instance download), and click Next.

 3. In the Download Destination and Format step, configure the download destination and format.

-Download Destination
+Download destination

 Configuration